People at whiteboard planning

 Think beyond the present moment.

-This is a soft skill I cannot stress enough when it comes to replatforming, especially in Drupal where the advantage of extensibility and customizability makes it easy to lose track of what a module does, and where a feature is implemented.
-The big picture encompasses A LOT.
+This is a soft skill we can't stress enough when it comes to replatforming, especially in Drupal where the advantage of extensibility and customizability makes it easy to lose track of what a module does, and where a feature is implemented.
+The big picture encompasses a lot.
 Requirements from multilingual, to moderation, to integrations, and caching, the list goes on.
 It is all too easy to churn out features and fixes without stopping to think about how they relate to each other and to the bigger picture.
 Obviously it can be near impossible for a single team member to possess complete knowledge of a project.
 However with good team practices, such as daily stand-ups and status updates, everyone can stay aware and thus be empowered to ask the right questions from the right people.

 Make a replatforming checklist.